puneet336/InfluxDBv2/README.md

-# Install and configure VictoriaMetrics on CentOS 7
+# Install and configure InfluxDB v2.6.1 on CentOS 7

 ## Setup influxdb service account
 For running influxdb as non-root user, we need to create a victoriametrics user and group.
 To create a new system user and group, you can use these two commands: